T-10 tank: Design

 The T-10 features a cast hull divided into three compartments, with the driver at the front, the fighting in the center and the engine at the rear.
 The hull floor features a stamped steel plate in a shallow V shape.
 The driver sits on the center of the hull and is provided with a hatch cover while the hatch itself features an integral periscope that can be replaced with an infrared one for night driving.
 The turret is made of rolled steel with the commander and gunner on the left and the loader on the right.
 Both the commander and loader are provided with hatch covers.
 A ventilation dome is mounted forward of the two hatch covers.

 The T-10 uses the same engine of the IS-4, and reportedly was difficult to replace in the field.
 According to Sewell the engine was more stressed in comparison to the IS-3.
 Stowage boxes are mounted on the sides of the hull above the tracks and additional fuel tanks can be fitted at the rear to increase the tank operational range.

 The torsion bar suspension consists of seven road wheels with six shock absorbers fitted to each side.
 A 12.7 mm DShK machine gun is mounted coaxially and an additional DShK was mounted on the loader's hatch ring for anti-aircraft defence.

-In 1955 the T-54 tank (designed by the Morozov Design Bureau) and the T-10 were fitted with stabilizers to allow them to fire on the move.
-While earlier Soviet stabilizers made it unnecessary for the gunner to wait until the gun stopped wobbling before engaging his targets, they didn't provide the ability of accurately hitting targets on the move.
+In 1955, the T-54 tank (designed by the Morozov Design Bureau) and the T-10 were fitted with stabilizers to allow them to fire on the move.
+While earlier Soviet stabilizers made it unnecessary for the gunner to wait until the gun stopped wobbling before engaging his targets, they did not provide the ability of accurately hitting targets on the move.
 The T-54 would eventually receive the STP-2 "Tsiklon" (Cyclone) stabilizer while the T-10 was fitted with the PUOT-2 "Grom" (Thunder) stabilizer.
 While a T-54 gunner only needed to point and fire the gun once he had a stable picture of the target on his sights, the T-10 gunner had to wait for the gun and sight to be stabilized together, slowing down the firing rate.

 While the T-10 had thicker armor than the T-54, it suffered from a low rate of fire of three rounds per minute due the use of separate loading ammunition, limited gun depression (a common feature of Soviet tanks), a limit of 30 rounds of ammunition for the main gun, lack of internal space for the crew, and lack of cross-country mobility.
 The T-10 had an operational range of 180-280 km on roads, which was considerably shorter than the T-54, which had a range of over 400 km and the T-55, which could drive 500-700 km with 400 l of auxiliary fuel.